-Front end is not like any other kind of programing where the program either works or it doesn’t.
+Front-end is not like any other kind of programming, where the programme either works, or it doesn’t.
 It’s different.
 Sometimes it’s like you’re not only an engineer but a magician - you press a button and things start moving, sending data to servers.

 Ex Ordo’s growth

-If I look back to the early days it’s amazing to see how much Ex Ordo has grown.
-We’ve had to move offices 4 times, with each office being bigger than the last.
+If I look back to the early days, it’s amazing to see how much Ex Ordo has grown.
+We’ve had to move offices four times, with each office being bigger than the last.

-In April 2022, after two years of chipping away at a part-time master’s in software engineering and database technologies, Raul donned a fancy robe and walked across the graduation stage at NUI Galway.
+In April 2022, after two years of chipping away at a part-time master’s in software engineering and database technologies, Raúl donned a fancy robe and walked across the graduation stage at University of Galway.
 We couldn’t be more proud of and happy for him.
 And our customers love the impact his digital wizardry has on their user-experience across our Ex Ordo platform.

 Oh, and although we still have our